 The most common qualification for entry to higher education is the General Certificate of Education at 'Advanced' (A)-level (including the "advanced supplementary").
-Other qualifications for entry are BTEC Nationals, the kite-marked Access Certificate or other qualifications located in the National Qualification Framework (NQF) level 3 Advanced, or the equivalent according to the Credit and Qualifications Framework in Wales, including the Welsh Baccalaureate and qualifications in the Scottish Credit and Qualifications Framework.
+Other qualifications for entry are the Advanced Vocational Certificate of Education, the kite-marked Access Certificate or other qualifications located in the National Qualification Framework (NQF) level 3 Advanced, or the equivalent according to the Credit and Qualifications Framework in Wales, including the Welsh Baccalaureate and qualifications in the Scottish Credit and Qualifications Framework.
 A-levels are normally taken by students in their 13th year of school or at a college of further education and comprise up to three or four specialist subjects studied in considerable depth, involving coursework and final examinations.
 Part-time and mature students may enter with these qualifications or alternatives with evidenced equivalent prior learning and experience.
 Institutions will admit students whom they believe to have the potential to complete their programmes successfully, and set their requirements for entry to particular programmes accordingly.

-National Recognition Information Centre for the United Kingdom (UK NARIC), Version 3, 17 February 2005 (with amendment to government department name changes as appropriate undertaken by Leeds Trinity University College)
+National Recognition Information Centre for the United Kingdom (UK NARIC), Version 3, 17 February 2005 (with amendment to government department name changes as appropriate - Leeds Trinity University)

-National Qualifications Framework Framework for Higher Education Qualifications European HE Area Cycle/typical credits Progression with selection of students 8 Specialist awards D (doctoral) Doctorates Third cycle (540 where appropriate) 7 Level 7 Diploma M (masters) Masters degrees, Postgraduate Diplomas and Certificates Second cycle (180/120/60) 6 Level 6 Diploma H (honours) Bachelors Degrees, Graduate Diplomas and Certificates First cycle (360) ΜΙ 5 Level 5 BTEC Higher National Diploma l (intermediate) Diplomas of Higher Education and Further Education, Foundation Degrees, Higher National Diplomas Short cycle (240) 4 Level 4 Certificate C (certificate) Certificates of Higher Education (120) 3 Level 3 Certificate Level 3 NVQ A levels QCA/ACCAC/CCEA (non-HE) QAA Entry to each level of the Entry 2 Level 2 Diploma Level 2 NVQ GCSEs Grades A-C Qualifications is possible from the next lower level in the National Qualifications Framework or Framework for Higher Education Qualifications for students with 1 Level 1 Certificate Level 1 NVQ GCSEs Grades D-G the necessary pre-requisites.
-Typically one undergraduate academic year is 120 credits (compare ECTS: 60 credits) Entry Entry Level Certificate in Adult Literacy
+Qualifications Cycle/typical credits D (doctoral) Cycle/typical credits D (doctoral) Third cycle D (doctorates (540 where appropriate) D (doctorates (540 where appropriate) D (doctorates (180/120/60) D (plomas and Certificates First cycle Bachelors Degrees, Graduate (180/120/60) and C (certificate) (120) C (certificates of Higher Education QCA/ACCAC/CCEA (non-HE) QAA Entry to each level of the riamework for higher curcation Qualifications is possible from the next lower level in the National Qualifications Framework or Framework for Higher Education Qualifications for students with the necessary pre-requisites.
+Typically one undergraduate academic year is 120 credits (compare ECTS: 60 credits)